 I continued to earn more but I couldn’t seem to change my spending habits no matter how much I tried.
 Until, I learned about addressing the root cause of my spending–my money mindset.

-The reason why we don’t live fulfilling lives is not because we’re spending the money we make, rather, we’re spending on things that really don't matter to us.
+The reason why we don’t live fulfilling lives is not that we’re spending the money we make, rather, we’re spending on things that really don’t matter to us.